siv-org/docs.siv.org/content/verifiability/multiple-devices.md

 title: Using Multiple Devices to Detect Malware
 ---

-As a redundant layer of security, SIV enables a voter to easily use multiple devices to verify their vote was submitted as intended.
+As an additional layer of security, SIV enables a voter to easily use multiple devices to verify their vote was submitted as intended.
 Separate devices with independent malware profiles, such as a different operating system, provide extra layers of defense.

 These checks can be done in seconds, as quickly as scanning a QR code and with as many additional devices as desired.
 No special knowledge is needed.